QuentinRa/blog.quentinra.dev/tools/unity-2d/more/tips.md

 Group objects into groups using a GameObject (you may use "create empty game object").

-In RigidBodyComponent, use `Interpolate` in interpolate (make it smoother, ...).
+In RigidBodyComponent, in `Interpolate`, enable interpolation for the main character, as the [documentation is suggesting](https://docs.unity3d.com/ScriptReference/Rigidbody-interpolation.html).
 <hr class="sl">

 ## Graphics